FAQs for Travel Tips

 Yes, you can, but we suggest you check with the places you are going to.
 But, again, it would be best to be mindful in the rural areas.

-When should you not go to Costa Rica?
+When should you not visit Costa Rica?

 September and October are some of the rainiest months in Costa Rica.
 So, you may want to avoid these times.
 But, they can also be the cheaper months to travel.
 Please note that some places will shut down in October.